com-lihaoyi/Ammonite/internals-docs/predef.md

-- Any predef file, which defaults `~/.ammonite/predef.sc` for the REPL and `~/.ammonite/predefScript.sc` for scripts, but can be set manually via `--predef-file ...`.
+- Any predef file, which defaults `~/.ammonite/predef.sc` for the REPL and `~/.ammonite/predefScript.sc` for scripts, but can be set manually via `--predef ...`.
 This split allows you to e.g. put REPL-specific setup code inside `predef.sc`, without it messing up scripts.
 Both the REPL and scripts also run `~/.ammonite/predefShared.sc` for setup code you want to apply to both